madeso/ride/README.md

 The project aim is to implement as much of it in C++ and then port it to rust when rust is released.

+The current features are a pretty ok editor (scintilla based) and shortcuts for running various cargo commands, listing its output and doubleclicking on warnings/errors to go to them.

 ![screenshot](screenshots/1.png)

 # Somewhat sorted roadmap